 - translate effective innovations into local, national and international policy and practice.

 The Violence Research Group draws on expertise from across Cardiff University.
 The strength and reputation of the group comes from its interdisciplinary research across the fields of psychiatry, public health, dentistry, criminal justice, police, psychology, materials science, computer science and economics; and its extensive record of innovation and contributions to policy and violence prevention.

 Group members have published findings in more than 400 papers in leading journals, lead national and international research networks and have embedded violence prevention into university and medical Royal College syllabuses.

-- identifying previously unknown causes of violence, violence locations and weapons;
+- identifying previously unknown causes of violence;

 - the creation of the Cardiff Violence Prevention Group and the Cardiff Model for Violence Prevention, an innovation comprising the sharing by hospital emergency departments of anonymised information with police, city governments and other bodies to achieve violence reduction – a model that has been adopted across the UK, in the Netherlands, the United States and in the Western Cape region of South Africa;